desiFish/EPaper-Display-NTP-Clock/README.md

 - 💤 Auto sleep when dark

 ### 🌙 Deep Sleep Implementation with DS3231 RTC
+> ⚠️ **Important Note**: No single source provided a complete working solution for deep sleep with DS3231 RTC.
+This implementation combines key elements from multiple references to create a reliable solution.

 The project implements an efficient deep sleep mode using the DS3231 RTC's external alarm feature.
 This approach significantly reduces power consumption while maintaining accurate timekeeping.

 #### How it Works